ambassify/concat-js/README.md

-# concat-js
+# Concat JS

-Library that we use to concat class names in our React.js applications
+Library that we use to concat class names in our React.js applications.